Skilledgamer101/First-Year-Projects/README.md

 Additional required materials specific to each project can be found in their respective folders.

-I have also included code for a game I made in PyGame called Flashy Dash, and a web scraper for the McMaster job board (OscarPlus).
+I have also included code for a game I made in PyGame called Flashy Dash, and a web scraper for the McMaster job board (InternAlert).